Department Processes Overview

 Northern Nevada Consortium for Cooperative Purchasing

-Washoe County School District Purchasing Department personnel were instrumental in establishing the Northern Nevada Consortium for Cooperative Purchasing (NNCCP) in 1984.
+Washoe County School District's Purchasing Department was instrumental in establishing the Northern Nevada Consortium for Cooperative Purchasing (NNCCP) in 1984.
 The mission behind the NNCCP, which operates as a non-profit organization (Business League) under IRS 503(c)(6), is to promote the sharing of procurement knowledge, expertise, resources and information electronically and cooperatively within the State of Nevada.

 NNCCP meets monthly and the group includes various governmental purchasing entities within the State of Nevada including multiple counties, cities, townships, political subdivisions, utilities, general improvement districts, school districts and colleges.